 Students of psychology and human behavior learn about emotion, motivation, interpersonal interaction, and behavior.
 An undergraduate degree in psychology and human behavior is ideal preparation for a career as a social worker, probation officer, or clinical psychologist.

 Degrees in psychology and human behavior typically begin at the undergraduate level with a bachelor's in psychology.
-Students wanting to pursue graduate school will obtain either a master's or a doctorate degree.
+Students then go on to graduate school to obtain either a master's or a doctorate degree.
 Master's degree graduates are prepared to work in business, research or as assistants to psychologists.
-Psychologists work in clinical settings, have either a PsyD or Ph D and are licensed by the state.
+Psychologists who work in clinical settings have either a Psy.D. or Ph.D. and are licensed by the state.

 Source: *U.S. Bureau of Labor Statistics

-Degrees in psychology are versatile and mainly study how humans interact with their environment.
-As a result, students of psychology have been prepared to work in various different careers.
-Jobs such as case manager, probation officer, insight manager and clinical psychologist are examples of the flexibility of this degree.
+Degrees in psychology are versatile and focus on the way humans interact with their environment.
+As a result, students of psychology are prepared to work in various different careers.
+With a degree in psychology and human behavior, one can become a case manager, probation officer, insight manager or clinical psychologist.

 Case managers typically meet with clients and their families for assessment purposes and to coordinate the provision of necessary social services care, making referrals to other care providers as needed.
 Case managers' responsibilities are usually focused on serving a specific population, such as adolescents or adults, or clients suffering from mental health challenges or substance abuse.

 They may help clients identify areas where assistance is needed, develop a plan for obtaining that help, offer skills training and be available to help on an on-call or emergency basis.
 Case managers also maintain client files and write reports as required.
 Case managers can be employed by individual and family services agencies, as well as local community rehabilitation centers or state and local government agencies.